-Since 2010, the church of Santa Maria ad Martyres (better known as the Pantheon) has been home to a beautiful set of bronze reliefs depicting the fourteen Stations of the Cross.
+Since 2010, the ancient church of Santa Maria ad Martyres, which is part of the Pantheon, has been home to a beautiful set of bronze reliefs depicting the fourteen Stations of the Cross.
 The graphic reliefs are the work of the sculptor Federico Severino (b.
-1953), who hails from the North Italian city of Brescia.
+1953), who hails from the city of Brescia.

 The Stations of the Cross are a series of fourteen images illustrating events in the Passion of Christ.
 The stations grew out of a desire to imitate the Via Dolorosa in Jerusalem, which is believed to be the actual path Jesus walked to his crucifixion on Mount Calvary.